wds4/DCoSL/bounties/README.md

 Bounties
 =====

-This is a list of bounties related to DCoSL and Pretty Good Apps.
+This is the first in a series of bounties related to DCoSL and Pretty Good Apps.
 They will be submitted to [nostr bounties](https://nostrbounties.com).

+The culmination of this series of bounties will be Curated Feeds.

 # [Curated Lists](./curatedLists)